Women’s Initiative at Eckert

 - Fostering team building as a platform for success within the firm and the community and building bridges with male colleagues to promote and enhance collective achievement and success.

-WIE celebrates all of these achievements as well as the individual achievements of each of its members through the publishing of annual “WIE Year in Review” reports.
+We celebrate all of these achievements as well as the individual achievements of each of its members through the publishing of the annual Women’s Initiative at Eckert Year in Review.
 We hope that you enjoy reading about these successes as much as we enjoy sharing in them.

 2019 Women's Initiative at Eckert Year in Review